Towards strong uniformity for isogenies of prime degree: Results conditional on GRH

 Observe that the first 2 of these conditions are satisfied when $q^{2d} + q^{d} + 1 < p$.
 To force the final condition, we use Bach and Sorenson's Effective Chebotarev Density Theorem \cite[Theorem 5.1]{bach1996explicit}.
 This theorem guarantees the existence of a prime $q$ which splits in $\Q(\sqrt{-p})$ such that

 Thus, if $p$ satisfies

 then we are done.
 This inequality yields impossibility for Type 2 primes $p$ that are larger than the largest real root $S_d$ of the function

 While this gives a bound, and we may conclude the proof here, we may improve this bound as follows.
-Since now we know that $p < S_d$, we again apply Bach and Sorenson's result to obtain the existence of a prime $q$ which splits in $\Q(\sqrt{-p})$ such that $q < (4\log S_d + 10)^2$.
+Since now we know that $p < S_d$, we again apply Bach and Sorenson's result to obtain the existence of a prime $q$ which splits in $\Q(\sqrt{-p})$ such that $q < (4\log S_d + 10)^2 = V_d$.
 If we knew that the conditions in (1) were satisfied for this range of $p$ and $q$, then we would have that all conditions (1)-(3) would be satisfied provided that $q^d < p/4$, which would then yield impossibility for $p > 4(4\log S_d + 10)^{2d}$.

-We thus consider the case where $p$ divides $q^{2f} + q^f + 1$ for some odd $f \leq d$ and prime $q < (4\log S_d + 10)^2$.
-Write $T_d$ for the set of such $p$s (and note that this set can be readily computed with a computer algebra system, which will be relevant for \Cref{alg:momose_Type_2}).
+We thus consider the case where $p$ divides $q^{2f} + q^f + 1$ for some odd $f \leq d$ and prime $q < V_d$.
+Write $T_d$ for the set of such $p$s (and note that this set can be readily computed with a computer algebra system, as in \Cref{alg:momose_Type_2}).
 For each $p \in T_d$ we can check if there is \emph{any} degree $d$ field satisfying \Cref{cond:CC} using \Cref{alg:satisfy_condCC_unif}.
-Writing $P$ for the largest such $p \in T_d$ for which \Cref{alg:satisfy_condCC_unif} returns True, we conclude that Momose Type $2$ primes for degree $d$ fields must be less than $\max\left(P, 4(4\log S_d + 10)^{2d}\right)$. \end{proof}
+Writing $P$ for the largest such $p \in T_d$ for which \Cref{alg:satisfy_condCC_unif} returns True, we conclude that Momose Type $2$ primes for degree $d$ fields must be less than $\max\left(P, 4(4\log S_d + 10)^{2d}\right)$.
+This is precisely $C_d$, the output of \Cref{alg:momose_Type_2}. \end{proof}

-The process of obtaining the integer $C_d$ from the above proof may be extracted into the following algorithm.